ese-msc/c-primer/part_one/04_troubleshooting.md

 ### Missing punctuation

 Probably the most common error for beginners in C/C++ (especially those coming from Python) is to fail to include the `;` symbol to indicate the end of a statement.
-This means that the compiler will attempt to interpret two lines as if they were one and can produce a surprisingly wide variety of error messages.
+This means that the compiler will attempt to interpret two lines as if they were one and can produce a surprisingly wide variety of different error messages.
 One of the more typical looks something like

 ```
 In function 'int main()':